-Braford is a rather ambiguous term, as it can refer to either crossbred or purebred cattle with both taurine and zebu influence.
-The crossbreed, which shall be called the F1 Braford throughout this post, is the result of a Brahman/Hereford mating.
+Braford is a rather ambiguous term, as it can refer to either crossbred or purebred composite cattle with both taurine and zebu influence.
+The crossbred cattle, which shall be called the F1 Brafords throughout this post (F1 represents the first generation of a cross), are the result of a Brahman x Hereford mating.
 The pure breed also has a similar origin.
 In that case, however, most of the crossbreeding occurred in the mid-1900s.

 The first real progress with the cross came in 1947 when Alto Adams Jr. of southern Florida took up the experiment.
 He started with a herd of Brahman cows and crossed them with Hereford bulls.
 He was pleased with the quality of the calves, but quickly realized that he was going to have difficulty maintaining his bulls.
 The Herefords wilted in the blistering heat and humidity of Florida.
 The next generation of herd sires was going to have to come from his F1 Brafords.